 The Flight Safety Division is responsible for regulatory activity related to:

-- safety promotion
+- the establishment, promotion and enforcement of safety promotion

 - the development of safety regulations, standards and inspection procedures